luke-camillleri-22/OOPWSL/README.md

 - **Maven Build System**: The `pom.xml` file is located in the `OOP/demo/` directory.

 ### 3. Financial Portfolio (C++)
-The `financial_portfolio_cpp` directory contains another C++ application for managing a financial portfolio, distinct from the asset viewer.
+The `OOP` directory contains another C++ application for managing a financial portfolio, distinct from the asset viewer.

 - **Source Code**: Located in `OOP/src`.
   - Example: `main.cpp`